Published market hub · 2026-05

 Is this market workable for a DSCR acquisition investor right now?

-Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with ZIP 63110 (Tower Grove South proxy) and only pursue deals that still clear conservative DSCR math.
+Selective yes: treat this as a ZIP-by-ZIP acquisition market, not a blanket citywide buy call; start with ZIP 63104 and only pursue deals that still clear conservative DSCR math.

 Where should an investor start inside the market?